Espyo/Pikifen/README.txt

         2. Remember that you need to include the extension.
 This is the ".jpg" or ".png" part of the file name.
         3. Remember that the engine only finds the image in one folder.
 General images go in Game_data/Graphics, and textures go in Game_data/Graphics/Textures.

-    Why is Olimar moving when I'm not touching the analog stick?
+    Why does the engine think I'm touching the analog stick when I'm not?
         You can open Options.txt and set joystick_min_deadzone to a higher value.
-This way, a loose analog stick won't be accounted for if you only wiggle it a bit.
+This way, a loose analog stick won't be accounted for if it is simply wiggling a bit.

     Why do I see everything in a single line when I open a text file with Notepad?
         Don't use Notepad.
 It has a hard time doing LF-only line breaks, which most of the engine's files use.
 Install Notepad++ and start using that instead, since it's better in every way.